-The Group is exposed to credit risk (i.e., a risk that counterparty will default on its contractual obligations of a financial asset held by the Group resulting in a financial loss to the Group) arising from trade and other receivables including notes receivables, accounts receivables, and other receivables.
+The Group is exposed to credit risk (i.e., a risk that counterparty will default on its contractual obligations of a financial asset held by the Group resulting in a financial loss to the Group) arising from trade and other receivables, including notes receivables, accounts receivables, lease receivables, and other receivables.

-Trade receivables, including notes and accounts receivable, are exposed to customers' credit risk.
+Trade receivables, including notes, accounts, and lease receivables, are exposed to customers' credit risk.
 With respect to this risk, the Group manages due dates and account balance by each customer in accordance with the settlement conditions, and it also obtains the information about doubtful accounts that are mainly caused by deterioration in the financial conditions of customers at an early stage so as to mitigate credit risk.
-In addition, the Group also mitigates credit risk by accepting advances and utilizing transaction credit insurance according to the nature of transaction contents and trade size.
+In addition, the Group also mitigates credit risk by utilizing advances and transaction credit insurance according to the nature of transaction contents, trade size, and the creditworthiness of customers.
 Credit risk is not concentrated on certain specific customers.